bkesterJP/content-ops-starter-jp2/content/pages/index.md

       business out of it.

-      Our 'investment thesis focuses on cloud-native products that leverage real-time data from machines, mobile apps, and disparate data stores.
+      Our investment thesis focuses on cloud-native products that leverage real-time data from machines, mobile apps, and disparate data stores.
     actions: []
     media: